Premises Liability

 • Trespassers

 Invitees are those with expressed or implied permission to enter the property for business reasons.
 This may include customers at a movie theater, car repair shop, or grocery store.
-By law, business owners must warn invitees of unreasonably dangerous conditions.
-This may include slippery floors, broken railing, or other hazardous conditions on the property.
+Property owners owe invitees the highest duty of care.
+By law, they are required to maintain the property in a reasonably safe condition, regularly inspect for hazards, warn invitees of unreasonably dangerous conditions, and promptly address any dangers.
+This may include slippery floors, broken railings, or other hazardous conditions on the property.

 Licensees refer to anyone who visits a property with permission for non-business reasons.
 For example, if you go to a friend’s house for a barbecue, you are considered a licensee.
 Arizona premises liability laws state that property owners must warn licensees about any concealed dangers or hazardous conditions on the property.
-For child licensees, property owners must take extra precautions to provide adequate warnings of hazardous conditions, and take necessary steps to protect the child.
+For child licensees, property owners must take extra precautions to provide adequate warnings of hazardous conditions and take necessary steps to protect the child.
+However, the duty is generally lower than that owed to invitees, and the owner is not necessarily required to actively inspect for hazards.

 Property owners typically owe no duty of care to adult trespassers (those who enter the property without permission).
 However, they may be held liable if they willfully or wantonly injure the trespasser.
 Furthermore, landlords owe a duty of care to child trespassers.
 The court must prove that the property owner knew a dangerous condition existed, knew that a child was likely to trespass near the condition, and failed to use reasonable care to protect the child from harm.
 Children do not always have the ability to understand or appreciate the dangers of certain conditions.
 Thus, landlords may be held liable for injuries to child trespassers.